Essential sales competencies for assessment, selection, and development.

 5. Written Communication

 In addition to general customer communications via letter and email, many salespeople must prepare their own quotations and proposals.
 The increasingly important personal marketing and digital selling techniques rely heavily on writing skills.

-Complete understanding of the value provided by the products or services represented is an aspect of a salesperson's knowledge that shouldn't be taken for granted.
-Equally important is ability to communicate the value effectively.
-Aspects 1 through 6 of the competency model are explored and evaluated in the Sales knowledge Assessment.
+A complete understanding of the value provided by the products or services represented is an aspect of a salesperson's knowledge that shouldn't be taken for granted.
+Equally important is the ability to communicate the value effectively.

 If marketing activities don’t generate enough leads and enquiries, salespeople must be able to find their own.
 Effective and efficient prospecting can make all the difference when business is hard to come by.